Your class starts now

 Fine arts staff

 River holds a Bachelor of Arts in Fine and Performing Arts, Theatre Concentration from SFU.
 She has performed in many community productions, both on the Sunshine Coast and in Vancouver.
 River's 2-minute video "Please" won the UN pavilion’s Messages for Peace competition at Expo 86 in the senior audio/video category.
 She has written and produced for both stage and video, and currently writes short stories and poetic prose.
-River began her career at Bonsor in 1992 and now works full time at Bonsor as a fine arts leader.
+River began her career at Bonsor in 1992 and now works full time at Bonsor as a fine and performing arts program coordinator.

 Phone: 604-297-4584

 Email: [email protected]

 Caia received her Bachelor of Science degree in Biology from Simon Fraser University.
 Before that, she was a competitive dancer for 5 years, competing in jazz, stage, musical theatre, modern and ballet.
 She won various group awards as well as individual awards for her studio in those years.
 In 2013, she began her career with the City of Burnaby.
 She has held a number of roles within the City, but in 2018 found her passion working at Bonsor supporting the Fine and Performing Arts area.
 In 2020, she was the successful candidate for the regular part time Recreation Leader 1 position supporting the fine arts area and has recently been promoted to a Recreation Leader 2 position.
 In this role she has found the perfect work/home balance, which gives her plenty of free time to take her two children, who have followed in her footsteps, to their numerous dance classes and competitions.